educationwarehouse/general-it-knowledge/Writerside/topics/Advanced-Linux.md

 # Advanced Linux

-- Common ways to send arguments and options
-- Aliases and functions
 - Using the shell interactively and non-interactively
 * Using the shell for local system administration
     * Filename Globbing (wildcards))